-IT IS THEREFORE ORDERED that, pursuant to the powers granted to the Commissioner of Insurance by Iowa Code chapter 502:

-- A. Respondents and any employees, agents, representatives, or any other person working on Respondents' behalf, shall, pursuant to Iowa Code § 502.604, immediately cease and desist offering or selling a security in this state unless or until the security is properly registered by the Division or the Division determines that the offer is exempt from registration in this state; - B. Respondents and any employees, agents, representatives, or any other person working on Respondents' behalf, shall, pursuant to Iowa Code § 502.604, immediately cease and desist acting as broker-dealers or securities agents in this state unless and until they are properly registered by the Division to do so or the Division determines that the person is exempt from registration in this state; - C. Respondents and any employees, agents, representatives, or any other person working on Respondents' behalf, shall, pursuant to Iowa Code § 502.604, immediately cease and desist engaging in any prohibited conduct, including but not limited to, engaging in any fraudulent, deceptive, manipulative, or misleading conduct during communications with current or prospective investment clients; - D. Restitution in the amount of \$34,741.12 is assessed, made payable to the Iowa Insurance Division, to be credited to the Iowa Settlement Fund, to be distributed to the impacted consumer; and
+IT IS THEREFORE ORDERED that Kessler, Ask the Coach, and any employees, agents, representatives, or any other person working on Respondents' behalf, shall, pursuant to Iowa Code § 502.604, immediately cease and desist offering or selling a security in this state in violation of Iowa Code §§ 502.301 and 502.508, unless or until the security is properly registered by the Division or the Division determines that the offer is exempt from registration in this state.

+IT IS FURTHER ORDERED that Kessler, Ask the Coach, and any employees, agents, representatives, or any other person working on Respondents' behalf, shall, pursuant to Iowa Code § 502.604, immediately cease and desist acting in violation of Iowa Code § 502.401 or 502.402, as broker-dealers or securities agents in this state, unless and until they are properly registered by the Division to do so or the Division determines that the person is exempt from registration in this state;

+IT IS FURTHER ORDERED that Kessler, Ask the Coach, and any employees, agents, representatives, or any other person working on Respondents' behalf, shall, pursuant to Iowa Code § 502.604, immediately cease and desist engaging in any prohibited conduct in violation of Iowa Code §§ 502.501 and 502.501A, including but not limited to, engaging in any fraudulent, deceptive, manipulative, or misleading conduct during communications with current or prospective investment clients.

+IT IS FURTHER ORDERED that Ask the Coach, the issuer of the investment contract, shall pay to the state of Iowa the amount of \$34,741.12 as restitution pursuant to Iowa Code § 502.604(4) for the violations determined in this matter.
+Payments shall be made by check payable to the state of Iowa.
+Once received by the Iowa Insurance Division, the Division shall communicate with the investor and offer distribution.
+If the distribution is declined in writing by the investor, the funds may be deposited to the securities investor education and financial literacy training fund or any successor fund and expended for investor protection.
+The amount of \$34,741.12 is immediately due and payable.

+IT IS FURTHER ORDERED that Kessler, is jointly and severally liable for restitution and shall pay to the state of Iowa the amount of \$34,741.12 in restitution pursuant to Iowa Code § 502.604(4) for the violations determined in this matter.
+Payments shall be made by check payable to the state of Iowa.
+Once received by the Iowa Insurance Division, the Division shall communicate with the investor and offer distribution.
+If the distribution is declined in writing by the investor, the funds may be deposited to the securities investor education and financial literacy training fund or any successor fund and expended for investor protection.
+The amount of \$34,741.12 is immediately due and payable.

-E. This Order may be enforced pursuant to Iowa Code chapters 502 and 505, and additionally, by any collection remedies available to the State of Iowa Department of Revenue for unpaid ordered monetary amounts.
+IT IS FURTHER ORDERED that these orders may be enforced pursuant to Iowa Code chapters 502 and 505, and additionally, by any collection remedies available to the State of Iowa Department of Revenue for unpaid ordered monetary amounts.

-SO ORDERED on the Donard, 2025.
+SO ORDERED on the day of June, 2025.

-DOUGLAS M. OMMEN

-Iowa Insurance Commissioner
+DOUGLAS M. OMMEN Iowa Insurance Commissioner